 Head of Household is currently enrolled in educational programs working toward a degree.
-Must be a full-time student (twelve (12) hours or more) or give verifiable justification for carrying a lesser number of hours.
+Must be a fulltime student (twelve (12) hours or more) or give verifiable justification for carrying a lesser number of hours.
 WHA will verify student's independence from his/her parents to determine if the parents' income is relevant or not.
 Determination of the student's eligibility will be verified by reviewing previous address information to determine whether the student has established a household separate from his/her parents or at least one yar.
-Prior year income tax returns will be reviewed to verify whether a parent has claimed the student as a dependent.
-Income eligibility will be used based on the filing status shown on the tax return for the household.
+Prior year income eligibility will be used based on the filing status shown on the tax return for the household.
 The low-income limit for WHA's jurisdiction will be used.

+• DISPLACEMENT:

-DISPLACEMENT: The household has been displaced due to a nationally declared disaster area.
+The household has been displaced due to a nationally declared disaster area.

-• DOMESTIC VIOLENCE PREFERENCE: □
+• DOMESTIC VIOLENCE PREFERENCE: